 - A regular weekly central website audit using an automated service, followed by manual prioritisation of issues with key user journeys

 - A full University web estate audit to assess issues with site accessibility

-- Support, guidance and training process in place for University staff to increase awareness of accessibility and what our responsibilities are.
+- Support, guidance and training processes in place for University staff to increase awareness of accessibility and what our responsibilities are.

 Preparation of this accessibility statement

 This statement was prepared on 21 September 2020.
 It was last reviewed on 21 September 2020.

 This website was last tested in September 2020.
 The test was carried out by The University of Sunderland Web Team.

 This website is tested weekly using a quality assurance tool to identify accessibility issues.

 - our main website platform, available at library.sunderland.ac.uk